Jeremye3180/github-tutorial/README.md

 On your command line program, go to your dashboard> click the gear icon on the top right
     * press "SSH Key"
     * double click the the SSH code, then copy and paste it to the box below the "title" box on github.
+4. Go to your command line and type in this line of code: ssh -T git@github.com

 ---
 ## Repository Setup

+###How to work with git?

+####To Make a repo
+1.  go to github.com and on your dashboard, you should see a green button on the middle right that says "new Respoisitory"
+2.  give it a name , and a description and then create repo *it should now  be on github, but you need it in the command line...
+3. go to the repo on github and double click on the SSH Url on the middle right and copy it.
+4. Lastly, go to your command line and type git clone (pasted url) and press enter.

+1. To start git in your command line, type git init
+2. And when you want to save the code, type this line of code FIRST: git add (file name) and press enter
+3. THEN, type git commit -m "(short present tense specific action on (file name)" and press enter.
+   * your code should be saved to your command line
+4. Finally, type in git push to bring it up to your repo.

 ---